DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 1. On the [SLO status page][1], select **New SLO +**.
 2. Define the source for your SLO.
 You can create an SLO from [metrics][3] or [monitors][4].
 3. Set a target and a rolling time window (past 7, 30, or 90 days) for the SLO.
-It is recommended that you make the target stricter than your stipulated SLAs.
+Datadog recommends you make the target stricter than your stipulated SLAs.
 If you configure more than one time window, select one to be the primary time window.
-This time window will be displayed on SLO lists.
-By default, the shortest time window will be selected.
+This time window is displayed on SLO lists.
+By default, the shortest time window is selected.
 4. Finally, give the SLO a title, describe it in more detail or add links in the description, add tags, and save it.

 After you set up the SLO, select it from the [Service Level Objectives list view][1] to open the details side panel.
 The side panel displays the overall status percentage and remaining error budget for each of the SLO's targets, as well as status bars (monitor-based SLOs) or bar graphs (metric-based SLOs) of the SLI's history.
 If you created a grouped monitor-based SLO using one [multi alert monitor][5] or a grouped metric-based SLO using the [`sum by` clause][6], the status percentage and remaining error budget for each individual group is displayed in addition to the overall status percentage and remaining error budget.